-- 7.6.4 On receipt of an approved application for special consideration, the course coordinator will, within 5 working days of receiving the application: - i) mark the student's final assessment or examination and notify Campus Central or UniSA partner administration office of their decision regarding the outcome to be applied, and - ii) notify the student in writing about the outcome, and - iii) provide a copy of the correspondence to Campus Central or UniSA partner administration office, to be retained on the student's file.
+- 7.6.3 If the unexpected or exceptional circumstances also affect the student's ability to complete and submit the form within five working days, their application must include a written statement requesting that the time limit be waived.
+This statement will be forwarded to the Registrar and Director: Student and Academic Services (or nominee) for approval. - 7.6.4 On receipt of an approved application for special consideration, the course coordinator will, within 5 working days of receiving the application: - i) mark the student's final assessment or examination and notify Campus Central or UniSA partner administration office of their decision regarding the outcome to be applied, and - ii) notify the student in writing about the outcome, and - iii) provide a copy of the correspondence to Campus Central or UniSA partner administration office, to be retained on the student's file.